North Shore NSR-6 Review

 The North Shore rack is a reasonably user-friendly rack.
 That said, the process of loading and unloading bikes can take a little getting used to for riders who primarily use tray-style hitch racks or roof racks.
 We found the NSR-6 to be easier to use compared to the other vertical hitch rack in our test, the Yakima HangOver 6.

 The beauty of the NSR-6 and other vertical-mounted hitch racks is the lack of interference between handlebars and seat posts.
-We have used some of our favorite tray-style racks with the "add-on features" that allow you to carry 4-bikes.
-These 4-bike tray racks can be difficult because with all of those bikes loaded, handlebars and seatposts are at the same height.
-This can damage dropper seatposts and simply make it difficult to load the bikes.
-This is where the NSR-6 really shines.
-When carrying 4+ bikes, the benefits of the vertical racks really stand out.
-If you are only transporting a couple of bikes, we recommend a tray-style rack.
-Tray-style racks are easier to work with.
-That said, if you are truly carrying a lot of bikes, the NSR-6 is the easiest way to do so.
+We have tested some of our favorite tray-style racks with the "add-on features" that allow you to carry 4-bikes.
+These 4-bike tray racks can be difficult because with all of those bikes loaded, handlebars and seatposts often interfere with each other.

 Ease of Removal and Storage

-It is no secret that the North Shore rack is large.
-In fact, it is enormous.
+It is no secret that the North Shore rack is quite large.
 Throughout testing, it spent most of its time on a 1999 Nissan Pathfinder.
 The rack is so big that it protruded approximately one foot above the roofline and was wider than the mirrors.
-In addition, it weighs approximately 70-pounds.
-Yes, it is quite large.
-It shouldn't come as a surprise that the more bike carrying capacity a rack has, the bulkier and clunkier it is.
+Fortunately, the main mast does have a hinge that allows the rack to fold in half when not in use or for storage.
+In its folded size, it takes up about the same amount of space as most other hitch-mount racks.

-Given the sheer mass and bulkiness of the bike rack, it can be difficult to remove it from your vehicle.
-There is no great way to carry the rack.
+Thanks to its heavy-duty steel construction, the NSR-6 weighs just over 70 pounds.
+Given the sheer mass and bulkiness of the bike rack, it can be difficult to remove it from your vehicle and carry it to your storage location.
 When moving the NSR-6 around for storage purposes, it is best to have two sets of hands to finagle this behemoth around corners or through the doorway of a shed.

-This rack will work with dual crown downhill bikes.
-According to North Shore Racks, the maximum load capacity is 360-pounds.
+This rack will work with any type of mountain bike including dual crown downhill bikes.
+According to North Shore Racks, it has a 60 lbs per bike weight limit and a 300 lb maximum weight capacity.
 That means E-bikes should work just fine on the NSR-6.
-This is a distinct advantage over the similar Yakima HangOver 6 which has a reported weight limit of 37.5-pounds per bicycle.
-This means the NSR-6 is a much better option for carrying downhill bikes or e-bikes.
+This is a distinct advantage over the similar Yakima HangOver 6 which has a recommended weight limit of 37.5-pounds per bicycle.

 Ease of Assembly

 The NSR-6 was quite difficult to assemble.
-The process was a little involved and will take roughly 60-minutes to complete.
-It may be a good idea to have two sets of hands to avoid dropping the heavy metal pieces onto your foot.
-Yes, that happened.
+The process is a little involved and takes roughly 60-minutes to complete.
+It may be a good idea to have two sets of hands to avoid dropping heavy metal pieces onto your foot.

 Upon unboxing the rack, everything is wrapped in industrial cling/stretch wrap.
 It can be difficult to unwrap everything smoothly and we recommend doing so on grass or a soft surface to avoid damaging the metal in the event you drop a piece.
 There is a bag of hardware and rope, an anti-rattle device, three pieces of the mast/hitch, and two horizontal pieces.
 Two crescent wrenches are required to secure all of the nuts and bolts together.